 Each of the three opportunities will be worth 100 points.
 Based on the distribution of student scores on each test, letter grades will be determined by the instructor.
-Each test will count 25 percent of your final grade in the course.
+Each test will count one-third of your final grade in the course.
+Three or more unexcused absences may result in a lowering of your grade.